bsygo/bimanual_handover/README.md

 The config file for the workspace analysis is *workspace.yaml*.
 It contains the following options:
 - *load*: Specify the file name of the workspace analysis to continue expanding.
 The .json file has to be under *data/workspace\_analysis*.
 Set to an empty string to start a new workspace analyis.
 - *grasp\_type*: The grasp type to perform the workspace analysis with.
 Options are "top", "side", "side\_x", and "side\_y".
 The last two option correspond to the x- and y-shifted side grasp, respectively.
 Set to the correct type used in the loaded file, if a file is loaded.
-- *object\_type*: currently makes no difference for the analysis.
+- *object\_type*: Currently makes no difference for the analysis.
 Options are "can", "bleach", and "roll".
 - *debug*: Additional information for debugging.
 - *verbose*: Log additional information to the console if debug is also turned on.